All Episodes

 We need financial reform.

-Son, your ego's writing checks your body can't cash.
+Son, your ego's writing checks, your body can't cash.

-I I can't if I didn't know better, I would say this is a satire piece.
+If I didn't know better, I would say this is a satire piece.

 Because somebody is writing checks his ego can't cash, and that's the Obama regime.